greg-kennedy/DarkSunOnline/README.md

 ## [Please use the Wiki for most documentation!](https://github.com/greg-kennedy/DarkSunOnline/wiki)
 The rest of this document concerns the purpose and goals of this project.

+## Code
+A work-in-progress replacement server is located in the `DSOServer/` subfolder.
+It requires Python 3.
+Start the server with `python3 -m DSOServer`.
+It listens for connections on TCP port 14902.
+Very little is supported beyond sending an initial bogus "init" packet.

+Some unit tests in the `tests` folder exercise packet RLE compression/decompression: run `pytest` from the root folder to validate the code.

 ## Overview
 [Dark Sun Online: Crimson Sands](https://en.wikipedia.org/wiki/Dark_Sun_Online:_Crimson_Sands) was an early MMORPG released in 1996 for Windows 95 systems.
 Playing the game required an active subscription to the Total Entertainment Network ("TEN"), a paid gaming service which provided always-on servers and matchmaking for players.
 The game itself used a hybrid system of a centralized server for coordination, but direct peer-to-peer connection between clients as a means to reduce server load.
 TEN itself functioned as an authorization service for DSO (turning logged-in TEN players into account numbers for the `tenaddr.ini` file), but otherwise had little to do with the game functions or networking.